 San Diego Superior Court Warns Public about Scams

-Latest scam concerns traffic court fees, previous scams have concerned jury duty or warrants
+Latest scams concern traffic court fees or family court hearings, previous scams have concerned jury duty or warrants

 The San Diego Superior Court has received complaints about individuals trying to scam members of the public by pretending to be court officers or officials.

-In the most recent example, individuals have received text messages stating that there are overdue Traffic Court fees in their name and if they do not pay the fees in a certain manner, additional action will be taken.
+In two recent examples, individuals have received text messages - one stating that there are overdue Traffic Court fees in their name and if they do not pay the fees in a certain manner, additional action will be taken; and another stating that they have a Family Court hearing scheduled and must attend virtually.

 Scammers can be sophisticated and convincing, frequently changing their tactics.
 Past scams have included jury duty or warrants.